Doctor-Marketing-Agency-Can-Help/.github/profile/README.md

 Sound brutal?
 It is.
 And it’s happening to hundreds of doctors every single day.

-At **Intellius Medical**, a leading **Doctor Marketing Agency**, we’ve seen firsthand how slow websites quietly destroy practices that deserve to thrive.
+At **Intellius Medical**, a leading **[doctor marketing agency](https://www.intelliusmedical.com/)**, we’ve seen firsthand how slow websites quietly destroy practices that deserve to thrive.
 It’s not just "bad luck" — it's a fixable marketing mistake that costs real patients and real revenue.

 Let’s dive deeper into the real cost of a slow site… and how the right **Doctor Marketing Agency** (like us) can turn things around.